Keeping up with technology today has become a Herculean challenge, and yet if a business wishes to succeed, they will have to make an effort.

 Being able to see how many people viewed your website and when including which pages they clicked on and how long they stayed on them yields valuable and actionable information.
 The kind of information can help drive sales and attract more customers by telling you more about your website’s performance.

 For example, if you have products that aren’t selling well, it could be because your customers are having a hard time finding them.
 Take a look at the number of people who viewed the page the product is on and see which path those customers took to get to it.

 If the number of page views is low and the path most customers took looks unintuitive, you can improve sales for products on that page.
 This is one of many cases in which Google Analytics has proven to be invaluable in web design.
 Websites can be improved and modified based on what you learn from your Google Analytics reports.

 Google Analytics also helps you see how visitors found your website in the first place.
-By tracking how visitors found your website makes it possible to identify opportunities.
-If you notice that visitors are finding your website after using certain keywords, you can produce more content containing those keywords to rank even higher in search results.
+By tracking how visitors found your site makes it possible to identify opportunities.
+If you notice that visitors are finding your website after using specific keywords, you can produce more content containing those keywords to rank even higher in search results.

 It is worth noting that Google Analytics reports used to contain much more information on which keywords were used to get to a web page.
 Presently, you can still find some of the keywords used, but many others will come up as “not provided.”

 Despite the nominal limitation mentioned above, Google Analytics remains one of the most powerful analytics tools available to businesses.
 You can recover some of those keywords by linking Google Search Console to your Google Analytics.
 To do this, start by clicking on the Admin button from your Google Analytics account.
 Next, you will click on the link to Property Settings.
 Click on the Adjust Search Console button next and then click Add.